Subscribe for Home Building News, Design Tips & Special Offers

 Heading up to the cottage for the weekend.
 That’s the magical dream for so many people down in Toronto and the rest of the Golden Horseshoe.
 To escape the noise and bustle of the everyday to your gorgeous, quiet home overlooking a placid powder blue lake as the northern lights dance overhead…

 Whoa, there!
 Wake up!
 Snap out of it!

 Sorry to tear you away from your happy place, but it’s not real.
 Not yet, at least.
-If you want to see your plans for a cottage up north come to life, you’ll have to get realistic about the cost very quickly.
+If you want to see your plans for a cottage up north come to life, you’ll have to get realistic about the cost of building a cottage in Ontario very quickly.

 To put it bluntly: a cottage is a whopper of an investment.
 Which doesn’t mean you shouldn’t follow through on your dream.
 You just need to be realistic and, most importantly, do your homework.